 Both were an instant hit.
-And for two-plus decades, the Lemon Drop dominated cocktail menus from North Beach to Bangkok, hooking a generation of bargoers on its boozy-tart-sweet melange of vodka, citrus and sugar.
-Oprah famously served one to Rachel Ray on her show, which is like the ultimate nod of popular acceptance and further solidified the drink’s place in popular culture.
+And for two-plus decades, the Lemon Drop dominated cocktail menus from North Beach to Bangkok, hooking a generation of bar patrons on its boozy-tart-sweet melange of vodka, citrus and sugar.
+In 2006, Oprah famously served one to Rachel Ray on her show, which is like the ultimate nod of popular acceptance and further solidified the drink’s place in popular culture.

-Some mislabel the Lemon Drop a Martini.
-But the drink’s closest cocktail kin is the Crusta, a New Orleans invention that dates back to the 1850s and, like the Lemon Drop, is distinguished by its sugared rim.
-It’s tempting, while whipping up a batch of Lemon Drops, to skip this important step, but take the extra minute to coat the rim with sugar.
-It’s worth the effort, and that first saccharine brush against the lips before the onrush of orange, lime and booze fill your mouth is the Lemon Drop’s calling card.
-If you don’t believe us, just ask Oprah.
+Some mislabel the Lemon Drop as a Martini.
+But its closest cocktail kin is actually the Crusta, a New Orleans invention that dates back to the 1850s and, like the Lemon Drop, is distinguished by its sugared rim.
+It may be tempting to save time by skipping this important step, but take the extra minute to coat the rim with sugar.
+It’s worth the effort, and that first saccharine brush against the lips before the onrush of vodka, lemon and orange fills your mouth is the drink’s calling card.